-- Reduce the potential for challenge by communities, their representatives or public sector bodies, minimising commercial and reputation risks and preventing timetable delays.
+- Reduce the potential for challenge by communities, their representatives or public sector bodies, minimising commercial and reputation risks and preventing delays.

 IncludE, the Inclusion Diversity and Equality tool

 Designed by our equality specialists and developed using accepted best practice, IncluDE considers actual or likely positive and negative impacts of policies and projects on equality, diversity and social inclusion.
-It focuses particularly on people with characteristics protected under the 2010 Equality Act.
+It focuses on people with characteristics protected under the 2010 Equality Act.
 A flexible and robust tool, it approaches equality considerations systematically to help decision makers evidence the ways in which equality issues have been considered in project development.